nickreese/docs/reference/sdk.md

 - **Default** —

 ### Extend `Transport`

-The `Transport` object abstracts how you communicate with Directus.

 It is possible to provide a custom implementation by extending `ITransport`.
 While this could be useful in certain advanced situations, it is not needed for most use-cases.
 For example, you can also customize `transport` to use